InfinityBotList/.github/profile/README.md

 </h2>

 <p>
-  Infinity is powered by Digital Ocean.
-Use the link below and get $100 Credit towards your first server.
+  Infinity Development & Infinity Bots are powered by Digital Ocean.
+They provide reliable, dedicated servers with a variety of add ons, database solutions and more.
+If you want to try their services you can click the "Digital Ocean" button below and get a free $100 credit towards your first server.
 </p>

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=a6b81cde8d44&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)